 A bit vague?
 Non-specific perhaps?
 But if you have ever been bitten by the nifty-fifty bug you know exactly what I mean.

 - Sharp on center, Corners?
 No clue.
 I tend to shoot 50mm primes wide open 90% of the time.
 And then I only close down a small bit when subjects decline to align themselves or if I am guesstimating focus.

 - Great colors.

 Rather than attempting to describe the last three bullets I leave this album that I will be updating and the first samples below.
+In the end this lens just did not feel as special as it should for a nifty fifty.
 Happy shooting.